adamloi22/hackathon-materials/wikipedia/README.md

 - wiki-topcats-page-names.txt: This file links the page id's with the article name.
 The articles are of any nature and not limited to persons.

-- wiki_topcats_x.csv: This file contains the hyperlinks from one article to another, e.g. [34 2934] means that Wikipedia article 34 contains a link to Wikipedia article 2934.
+- wiki_topcats_x.csv: This file contains the hyperlinks from one article to another.
+Each instance has the following structure: [index, article ID A, article ID B].
+E.g. [2, 34, 2934] means that Wikipedia article 34 contains a link to Wikipedia article 2934.
 The data set is split up into 15 files.